Tuesday, October 21, 2014

 We all know this to be true.
 We’ve all felt the surge of strength and sense of well-being that comes from doing right, from pursuing a cause larger than ourselves.

 Most significantly, to me, is that nothing I’ve said so far requires one shred of supernatural influence.
 DNA is a text that is more complete than any science book, more powerful than any religious volume, and more influential than the greatest inspirational speech ever delivered.
 Reading this text is not optional.
 We all do it all the time.
 It is what makes our hearts pump and our lungs draw in the fresh air.
 But its message holds so much more for us.
-Our DNA contains 1000 times more content than the Judeo-Christian bible—three billion letters vs. a bit over three million.
 Imagine, knowing all the mysteries that scholars explore as they interpret the bible, how much richer our lives can be if we devote more of our energies toward personally interpreting that great book written at the very core of each and every cell in our bodies.

 Let the work begin.
-May you find the Way of the Great Stream; may your days be filled with the peace, joy, and wisdom of Dalle.
+I pray that you will find your true path.
+May your days be filled with peace, joy, and wisdom walking the Way of the Great Stream.

 Tuesday, October 14, 2014